 Ensure master clock includes 10 pre-programmed (S)NTP backup addresses.

-GPS – The master clock shall have a GPS receiver built into the unit and a roof mounted antenna for synchronization from the satellites via UTC.
+The master clock shall have a GPS receiver built into the unit and a roof mounted antenna for synchronization from the satellites via UTC.

 Ensure master clock is capable of correcting secondary clocks for Daylight Saving Time